olefjaerestad/griddie/README.md

 ### Markup
 Griddie uses the concept of grids and cells.
-A cell must always be a direct child of a grid, and a grid can consist of one or multiple cells.
+A cell must always be a direct child of a grid, and a grid can consist of zero or more cells.
 At its simplest, you can add a horizontal grid with cells like this:

 ```html